Plains Exploration & Production: History

 In 2002, the company was separated from Plains Resources Inc. via a corporate spin-off.

 In 2003, the company acquired 3TEC for $313 million.
 In 2004, it and acquired Nuevo Energy for $945 million.
 These acquisitions gave the company petroleum-producing assets in the Southwestern United States and California.

 In 2007, the company acquired Pogo Producing for $3.6 billion in cash and stock.

 In 2008, the company formed a joint venture with Chesapeake Energy in the Haynesville Shale.
 To fund the venture, the company sold assets in the Permian Basin and the Piceance Basin to Occidental Petroleum for $1.3 billion.

 In 2011, the company sold natural gas assets for $785 million, including a $600 million sale of assets in the Granite Wash to Linn Energy.

 In 2012, the company acquired assets in the Gulf of Mexico from BP and Royal Dutch Shell.

 Operations

-The company's operations were all in Wyoming, California, Texas, Louisiana, Wyoming, and offshore of California and in the Gulf of Mexico.
+The company's operations were all in Wyoming, California, Texas, Louisiana, offshore of California, and in the Gulf of Mexico.
 The company had proved reserves of 440.4 e6BOE, of which 82% was petroleum.
 It also had a prospect offshore of Vietnam.

 In California, it was a principal operator on fields including Cymric Oil Field and the South Belridge Oil Field in Kern County and Inglewood Oil Field in Los Angeles County.

 Approximately 39% of production was heavy crude oil, almost all of which was sold to Phillips 66.
 Valero Energy was also a major customer of the company, accounting for 17% of revenues in 2012.